 - Interneurons: These cells form connections between neurons and the processes are limited to a single local area in the brain or spinal cord.

-- Unipolar brush cells: These are excitatory glutamatergic interneurons consisting a single short dendrite terminating in a brush-like tuft of dentrioles.
+- Unipolar brush cells: These are excitatory glutamatergic interneurons consisting of a single short dendrite terminating in a brush-like tuft of dentrioles.
 These cells are found in the granular layer of the cerebellum.

-- Pseudo unipolar neurons: These are sensory neurons that have one process which splits into two branches, forming the axon and dendrite.
+- Pseudo-unipolar neurons: These are sensory neurons that have one process which splits into two branches, forming the axon and dendrite.

-On the basis of Myelin Sheath
+Classification on the basis of Myelin Sheath

 Neuroglial cells– These are also called glial cells.
 Neuroglial cells are non-neural cells found in the central nervous system (CNS) and Peripheral nervous system (PNS).